inuwamobarak/article-images-generator/README.md

 3. **BlipProcessor**: Transformer model for adding captions to the generated images.
 ## Features

-- Fetches Wikipedia articles and processes the content.
+   - Fetch the Wikipedia article from the provided URL.
-- Generates summaries of the article based on sentence ranking.
+   - Extract and preprocess the article text.
-- Uses the **SegMindAPI** to generate an image from the summarized text.
+   - Generate a summary of the article based on word frequency.
-- Stores the generated image locally.
+   - Generate an image from the summary using the **SegMindAPI**.
--  Adds captions to the generated images
+   - Add image caption to the generated image

 ---